 Model IELTS Speaking & Writing questions

-Each topic has a model IELTS Speaking Part 2 question and a model IELTS Writing Task 2 question which you can use for exam practice.
+Each topic has a model IELTS Speaking 2 question and a model IELTS Writing Task 2 question which you can use for exam practice.
 Study the chapter then give yourself 40 minutes to do the essay question.
 Also time yourself speaking for 2 minutes about the given topic.
 This will help consolidate the new vocabulary and the ideas in the book.

 Elevate your grammar